mopidy/website/README.md

     tap: mopidy/mopidy              # Homebrew tap name
     formula: mopidy-foo             # Homebrew formula name in above tap

+prerelease: false               # When only a prerelease version is Python 3 compatible

+logo: /media/ext/foo.png        # Logo, e.g. of the music service

 images:                         # List of images of the extension in use
   - /media/ext/foo.jpg

-prerelease: false               # When only a prerelease version is Python 3 compatible
+service: FooBar                 # Name of the upstream service if any.

 oauth:                          # OAuth integration for services that require tokens:
   endpoint: https://example.com     # Redirection endpoint to start OAuth flow